Politiken: History and profile

 The newspaper also publishes an international edition named Politiken Weekly which compiles the most important stories of the week for Danes living abroad.

 In 2012, Politiken Foundation became one of the founding members of the European Press Prize.

 In February 2020 Politiken and its editor-in-chief, Christian Jensen, had to pay a fine due to the publication of the sections from a book on the security and intelligence of Denmark in 2016.

 Since 2016, Danish journalist Mette Davidsen-Nielsen has worked as the cultural editor at Politiken Foundation.

+In November 2023, Politiken joined with the International Consortium of Investigative Journalists, Paper Trail Media and 69 media partners including Distributed Denial of Secrets and the Organized Crime and Corruption Reporting Project (OCCRP) and more than 270 journalists in 55 countries and territories to produce the 'Cyprus Confidential' report on the financial network which supports the regime of Vladimir Putin, mostly with connections to Cyprus, and showed Cyprus to have strong links with high-up figures in the Kremlin, some of whom have been sanctioned.
+Government officials including Cyprus president Nikos Christodoulides and European lawmakers began responding to the investigation's findings in less than 24 hours, calling for reforms and launching probes.

 Wartime reporting

 On 28 April 1940, three weeks after the German invasion of Denmark, Politiken ran an editorial in which Winston Churchill was called "a dangerous man".
 The editorial was written by foreign affairs editor Einard Schou after a conversation in the editor-in-chief's office with chairman of the board and soon-to-be-again Danish foreign minister Erik Scavenius.
 The aim is thought to have been to please the German occupation force, though no other Danish newspaper took such steps at the time.
 Usually, it was enough to keep within the newly introduced censorship.
 The article led to 15,000 readers, about 10% of subscribers, cancelling their subscriptions in protest.